Passage of the 26th Amendment

-Goal and Learning Objectives: The goal of this lesson module is for educators to be able to teach the history of youth enfranchisement in the U.S. by giving students the opportunity to examine the role of young people at critical points in our nation’s history.
-We also want students to be able articulate their thoughts about the impact of Millennial and Gen-Z voting behavior on contemporary politics.
+Goal and Learning Objectives: The goal of this lesson module is for educators to teach the history of youth enfranchisement by giving students the opportunity to examine the role of young people at critical points in our nation’s history.
+We also want students to articulate their thoughts about the impact of Millennial and Gen-Z voting behavior on contemporary politics.

 Content: To meet this goal, we provide resources and information designed to explore the important role that younger generations play in society and in politics.
-Included are timelines, biographies of key figures, and external resources to help spark classroom discussions on the issue of youth enfranchisement.
+Included are timelines, biographies of key figures, and external resources to help spark classroom discussions on youth enfranchisement.

 Activity I: History

 Context: “Old enough to fight, old enough to vote” was a slogan first heard during WWII after the creation of the first peacetime military draft in U.S. history.
 The saying was adopted by student activists during the Vietnam War era in protest of being old enough to be drafted but not old enough to vote.
 In 1971, the 26th amendment lowered the voting age from 21 to 18, bringing the highest amount (55%) of 18 to 29 year-old voters to the polls in American history during the 1972 elections.
-The 26th Amendment enfranchised nearly 11 million Americans who were considered old enough to serve in the military but too young to vote.
-Young adult voting rates have fluctuated since enfranchisement, but voters between the ages of 18 and 24 have consistently voted at lower rates than all other age groups.
-However, in the 2018 midterm elections, voter turnout among 18-29 year olds went from 20 percent in 2014 to 36 percent in 2018, the largest percentage point increase for any age group, according to the United States Census Bureau.
+The 26th Amendment enfranchised nearly 11 million Americans who were considered old enough to serve in the military, but too young to vote.
+Young adult voting rates have fluctuated since enfranchisement, but voters between the ages of 18 and 24 have consistently voted at lower rates than other age groups.
+However, in the 2020 general elections, voter turnout among 18-29 year olds was 50 percent, 11 points higher than the turnout of 2016.

 Activity II: Key Figures

-Instructions: This activity gives students the opportunity to learn about the key figures involved in the passage of the 26th Amendment.
-Divide the class into small groups and have them discuss the figures on our Key Figures page and the downloadable PDFs with more information.
-Have students answer and think through the discussion questions and then share their answers and thoughts with the whole class.
+Instructions: This activity gives students the opportunity to learn about the central individuals involved in the passage of the 26th Amendment.
+Divide the class into small groups and have them discuss the key figures on our key figures page that includes downloadable PDFs.
+Then, have students answer the following discussion questions and share their responses with the whole class:

 Activity III: Key Court Case

-Instructions: Have students break into groups and explore the arguments made by the Supreme Court. either individually or in groups, have them read either the majority opinion or the dissent and defend the legal reasoning for their respective sides.
-Then have them answer the discussion questions below.
+Instructions: Have students break into groups and explore the arguments made by the Supreme Court.
+Either individually or in groups, have them read the majority opinion or the dissent to defend the legal reasoning for their respective sides.
+Then, have them answer the discussion questions below.

-- Consider both sides – what are some arguments for and against allowing lowering the voting age?
+- Consider both sides – What are some arguments for and against lowering the voting age?